kevoreilly/CAPEv2/docs/book/src/installation/guest/additional_configuration.rst

 Additional Configuration
 =============================================

 In this chapter we will enumerate several recommendations so as to make your Guest virtual machine as stealthy and operational as it gets.
-Additionally, we intent to address some of the most common problems that may arise.
+Additionally, we intend to address some of the most common problems that may arise.

 Windows Guest
 =============

 Windows Debloating
 ------------------
-There some existing tools that automatically try to debloat your Windows instance.
+There exist some tools that automatically try to debloat your Windows instance.
 That is, uninstalling lots of pre-installed software and disabling intrusive features of Windows.
-The purpose of this tools is optimizatoin, performance, security or all at once.
+The purpose of these tools is optimization, performance, security or all of these.
 In the context of CAPE, they're useful to reduce noise and the probability of malware not detonating.
-Some of these tools are `Debloat-Windows-10 <https://github.com/W4RH4WK/Debloat-Windows-10>`_ or `BlackBird <https://www.getblackbird.net/>`_.
+Examples of these tools are `Debloat-Windows-10 <https://github.com/W4RH4WK/Debloat-Windows-10>`_ or `BlackBird <https://www.getblackbird.net/>`_.
 You can find a larger list `here <https://github.com/RazviOverflow/Malware_Resources?tab=readme-ov-file#windows-debloating-performance-privacy-optimization>`_.

 .. note::
 	It is recommended to use any of these tools to disable as much noise as possible.
 Remember to create a snapshot before executing them.